Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 How do I know if my swollen gum is an abscess?

 A dental abscess often presents as a localised, painful swelling on the gum that may appear as a raised bump or boil.
 You might notice a bad taste in your mouth if the abscess begins to drain, and the pain may be throbbing in nature.
+Some patients also experience sensitivity to pressure when biting.
 However, a definitive diagnosis can only be made through a clinical examination, which may include dental X-rays.
+If you suspect an abscess, seeking dental advice promptly is recommended, as abscesses typically require professional management.

 Should I go to A&E for a swollen gum?

 Accident and emergency departments are generally best reserved for situations where there is a risk to your airway, severe facial swelling, difficulty breathing or swallowing, uncontrollable bleeding, or high fever.
-For most cases of gum swelling and dental pain, contacting a dental practice — particularly one that offers emergency appointments — is the most appropriate first step.
+For most cases of gum swelling and dental pain, contacting a dental practice—particularly one that offers emergency appointments—is the most appropriate first step.
+Dentists have the specialist training and equipment to assess and manage dental conditions effectively.
+If you experience severe or rapidly worsening symptoms outside of dental practice hours, NHS 111 can provide guidance.

 Can gum swelling be a sign of something serious?